Expense Categories

 Managing Bundled Purchases

 Paper clips are often purchased along with other office supplies like pens, paper, and toner.
-Fyle captures the entire receipt or transaction, ensuring that these small but necessary items are accounted for within the total office supply expenditure.
+We capture the entire receipt or transaction, ensuring that these small but necessary items are accounted for within the total office supply expenditure.

 Streamlined Reconciliation and Accounting Sync